jma52799/fake-jobs-ml/README.md

 (GRU - - achieved accuracy slightly above 95%)

 ### Saving The Models' Performances
 The performance of the models are saved for future reference.
+Additionally, the weights used by each model for training is also saved so they're reusable in the future.

 ![Performance Report](https://github.com/user-attachments/assets/d0e2d1de-0477-4142-a143-0868c807c93a)